 Sell or rent it.

-If you do inherit a timeshare that you don’t think you’ll get good use out of, you can sell it on the resale market.
+If you are inheriting a timeshare that you don’t think you’ll get good use out of, you can sell unwanted timeshares on the resale market.
 Simply post your timeshare for sale on Timeshares Only.
 Give us a call at 1-800-610-2734 or fill out the form, and our timeshare resale experts will craft an ad program specifically tailored to your timeshare.
-Once you receive an acceptable offer, we’ll recommend an experienced broker to legally and efficiently facilitate the transfer of ownership.
+Once you receive an acceptable offer, we’ll recommend an experienced broker to legally and efficiently transfer ownership out of your name and into the buyers.

 Abandon it.

 As previously said, timeshares can offer families a lifetime of vacations.
 For some people, timeshare inheritance is a huge benefit to their vacation lifestyles.
 This is especially true if you have grown up taking vacations at the timeshare for years already.
-You also have access to not only your timeshare, but you can exchange and swap weeks at different resorts and destinations worldwide with vacation exchange networks such as RCI or II.
+You also have access to not only your timeshare, but you can exchange and swap weeks at different resorts and destinations worldwide with networks such as RCI or Interval International.

 If the timeshare you have inherited is paid off, then you now own your vacations for life.
 A major benefit is that you can continue making special memories with your family every year.
 Timeshare resorts have incredible amenities and accommodations that are favorable compared to hotels.
 There is a good reason that over 85% of owners are satisfied with their timeshare.